-Key Path Source

-Notes The sub-menu under this button is for independent mode and has no effect on List Sequencer.
-If the Sequencer is set to ON, the list sequencer controls the source output and this key will be grayed-out.
-And this button will be grey out on front panel to indicate out-of-scope.
+Key Path Source Notes The sub-menu under this button is for independent mode and has no effect on "List Sequencer" on page 748.
+If the "Sequencer" on page 749 is set to ON, the list sequencer controls the source output and this key will be grayed-out.
+And this button will be grey out on front panel to indicate out-of- scope.
 When setto Off will make source leave list sequencer and this button will be black out.
 Initial S/W Revision A.05.00